ccanyanwu/ccanyanwu/README.md

 - 🌱 I’m currently learning react
 - 👯 I’m looking to collaborate with other bright minds in building impactful products
-- 🥅 2021 Goals: Become productive with react
+- 🥅 2022 Goals: React Expertise and web3
 - ⚡ Fun fact: I can mimic any character

 ### Connect with me: